CaelanDever/Azure-Advanced-Project/README.md

 You’ve built an enterprise-grade solution using Azure VNet, NSG, Azure VMs/Scale Sets, serverless Azure Functions, Azure Storage, Azure SQL Database, Key Vault, Azure Monitor, and more.

-You’ve integrated a CI/CD pipeline (Azure DevOps or GitHub Actions) and ensured governance, security, and cost optimization best practices.
+You’ve set up the code ready to be integrated a CI/CD pipeline (Azure DevOps or GitHub Actions) and it will have ensured governance, security, and cost optimization best practices.

-You’ve captured screenshots and organized your code in a GitHub repository that you can showcase in interviews and on your resume or LinkedIn profile.

 This end-to-end project mirrors many responsibilities of a senior cloud engineer—from architecture design and security to deployment automation and cost governance.
 By mastering these concepts, you’ll demonstrate both breadth and depth of expertise in Azure.